abshinn/mind-the-gap/README.md

 - similarity can be used to recommend new schools that are most similar to schools/areas with the highest activity
 - if not on the school level, perhaps on the district level, leveraging census demographic data
 - if time permits, recommend projects as well
-- how does the district-level data affect the similarity/cosine calculation